 Manager-to-peer Recognition

 Under this system, managers retain the right to evaluate and reward their subordinates based on a set of pre-defined or specific criteria.
-However, while having its perks, this more traditional style of recognizing workers should not be the only form of recognition your organization builds into its culture.
+While this more traditional style of recognizing workers has its perks, it should not be the only form of recognition your organization builds into its culture.

 Peer-to-peer Recognition

 Peer-to-peer recognition is where employees are recognized and evaluated based on their performance by their workmates.
-Feedback from a peer recognition program is regarded as highly authentic and valuable because workers generally spend more time interacting with their peers than with management.
+Peer recognition programs and nominations are regarded as highly authentic and valuable because workers generally spend day-to-day work with their peers.
 Peers also see the extra effort an employee might put in that is intangible and hard to measure by management.

 Peer-to-manager Recognition